dsetareh/OpenRouter-MultiModal-Proxy/README.md

     ```
     *   The `--build` flag ensures the Docker image is built (or rebuilt if changes are detected).
     *   The application will be available at `http://localhost:8000`.
-    *   Logs and the SQLite database will be stored in `router.log.json` and `oai_router.db` in your project directory, as they are mounted as volumes.
+    *   Logs and the SQLite database will be stored in `router.log.json` and `OpenRouter-MultiModal-Proxy.db` in your project directory, as they are mounted as volumes.

 5.  **To stop the application:**
     Press `Ctrl+C` in the terminal where `docker-compose up` is running, or run: